Tu Bishvat Activities for 2023 – Free Activities for Kids

 During this time, the trees start blooming in Israel and begin the fruit-bearing cycle.
 Fruit trees were awarded the special status in the Torah since they are critical to sustaining life.
 Fruit trees are a symbol of God’s divine favor.

-In addition to the Seder, many families spend Tu B’Shevat planting tree saplings or doing basic gardening.
 These things show appreciation, gratitude, and respect for trees and the earth.
 Tu Bishvat is an agricultural festival to honor the planet.

-In lieu of planting trees, many people contribute money to the Jewish National Fund (the JNF) to plant trees in Israel.
+Instead of planting trees, many people contribute money to the Jewish National Fund (the JNF) to plant trees in Israel.

 Since some people have Tu Bishvat seders, I included links to kid-friendly Tu B’shevat Seders.